Vermunds/SkyrimSE-Mods/README.md

    git submodule update --init --recursive
    ```

-2. Set up vcpkg and install dependencies:
-   Follow the instructions in the [vcpkg GitHub repository](https://github.com/microsoft/vcpkg) to set up vcpkg on your system if it is not installed already.
+2. Set up vcpkg: Follow the instructions in the [vcpkg GitHub repository](https://github.com/microsoft/vcpkg) to set up vcpkg on your system if it is not installed already.
    You have to provide the environment variable `VCPKG_ROOT` when configuring this project.
 It should point to the directory where vcpkg was installed (where `vcpkg.exe` is located).

 4. Open the folder in Visual Studio **OR** configure and build the project using CMake: